1. What medical services are available to my child while he/she is in the United States?

 24. Whom should my child contact if he/she has a problem with school or the host family?
 Can the host family be changed at the student’s request?

-The program coordinator is available for student visitors at all times to help with any issues or problems.
-Students may also ask their counselor or the International homeroom teacher for help with a problem.
+The International Scholars Program coordinator is available for students at all times to help with any issues or problems.
+Students may also ask their academic counselor or the International homeroom teacher for help with a problem.
 All of these staff members will check on visiting students regularly to assess how well they are adjusting.
 In circumstances where there does not appear to be a good match between the student visitor and the host family, a new host family may be assigned.

-25. What is the purpose of the administrative fee?
+25. What is the purpose of the F-1 administrative fee?

-The administrative fee pays for the supervision and organization of the program.
-Aspects of the program such as the application and screening process, the orientation process and the oversight of individual students and host families are covered by the administrative fee.
+The administrative fee pays for the supervision and organization of the International Scholars Program.
+Aspects of the program such as the application, screening, and orientation processes, as well as the oversight of individual students and host families are covered by the administrative fee.

-26. What is the total cost of the program?
+26. What is the total cost of the F-1 program?

 Tuition is $15,000 USA.
 Housing is $6,000 USA.
 The administrative fee is $2,000 USA.
 Students must also pay for medical insurance and travel as well as incidental monthly expenses.
 The cost of those aspects of the program will vary according to each student’s individual circumstances.